Evolution of Gaussian Concentration Bounds under Diffusions: Nonlinear semigroup, gradient bounds, and coupling

-\begin{proof} We start with a lemma which gives a general estimate on the variation of $V_t f$. \begin{lemma} Let $f$ be Lipschitz and assume that $\{X_t,t\geq 0\}$ can be coupled at rate $\gamma$.
+Before giving the proof of this theorem, we establish two lemmas.
+The first one provides a general estimate on the variation of $V_t f$. \begin{lemma} Let $f$ be Lipschitz and assume that $(X_t)_{t\geq 0}$ can be coupled at rate $\upgamma$.
 Then for all $t\geq 0$ and $x,y\in \R^d$ we have

 As a consequence, for all $t\geq 0$,